 As the name of the Gartner report suggests, the focus here is using the internet to connect to cloud services.

 There are many nuances for businesses wanting to get the best performance from an internet service provider.
 For New Zealand companies one potential problem is the lack of alternative routes to cloud services.
-Another issue to consider is whether the service offers direct peering to the cloud services you require.
+Another issue to consider is whether the service offers direct peering to the cloud services.

 One interesting point made by the Gartner analysts is that many companies now want to include wireless broadband in their connectivity mix.
 Or as Munch and Byrne put it: